 The learner will be assessed by a practical activity drawing on the knowledge, understanding and skills developed across the course.
-The coursework assessment consists of a practical activity (100 marks - worth 75%) where learners will plan, prepare and cook a three-course meal for a given number of people within 2 hours 30 minutes and present it appropriately.
-There is also a 1-hour question paper (30 marks - worth 25%); the course is graded A - D.
+The coursework assessment consists of a practical activity (82 marks - worth 62%) where learners will plan, prepare and cook a three-course meal for a given number of people within 2 hours 30 minutes and present it appropriately.
+There is also a 1-hour question paper (30 marks - worth 25%); and a planning section worth 18 marks- 13% the course is graded A - D.